infinityworks/policies/ISO-9001/Anti-CorruptionAndBriberyPolicy/readme.md

 ## How to raise a concern

-If you are offered a bribe or are asked to make one, or if you suspect that any bribery, corruption or other breach of this policy has occurred or may occur, please notify the [People Team](https://intranet.infinityworks.com/key-people/head-office-support) as soon as possible.
+If you are offered a bribe or are asked to make one, or if you suspect that any bribery, corruption or other breach of this policy has occurred or may occur, please notify the [People Ops team](https://intranet.infinityworks.com/key-people/head-office-support) as soon as possible.